diaimm/astronaut/README.md

 With some annotations prepared, you can configure Rest API information.

 ##### @RestAPIRepository
-@RestAPIRepository is an annotation that is indicating this interface must be build up as and Rest-API Client.
+@RestAPIRepository is an annotation that is indicating this interface must be build up as a Rest-API Client.
 As a *value* attribute, it requires the name of RestTemplate bean.

 The Configurer(you can see the details below) will make a proxied instance and will register this instance into the ApplicationContext so that you can use it with any way Spring supporting (for example, @Autowired).